tdwg/website/conferences/2023/index.md

 ## Registration

-Information about [conference registration](/conferences/2023/registration) is now available, including participant categories, fees, and discounts.
+Information about [conference registration](/conferences/2023/registration) is now available, including participant categories, fees, discounts, and cancellations.

 A link to the online registration site will be posted here as soon as the site goes live, which should be in the first week of July.